HTTP-RPC/Kilo/README.md

       ]
     }

-In this example, "items" refers to a list value, so this key could be used in a template to define a section.
+Since "items" refers to a list value, this key could be used to define a section within a template.
 For example:

     <html>
     <head>